Skip to main content

 Note(s):

-(2) The figures did not include other supporting staff and included insurance agents.
+(2) The figures did not include other supporting staff and insurance agents.

 (3) The manpower forecast is based on the statistical modelling of relevant economic indicators which reflect important changes in the local economy, demography and labour market.